Giulio Sanseverino: Club career

 During the 2014–2015 season, Sanseverino played in 20 matches, scoring 2 goals and providing 3 assists for his team-mates.
 Despite his good performance, at the end of the season Savoia was relegated in Serie D and after 30 June 2015 Sanseverino was able to freely transfer to another team.

-On 28 August 2015 Sanseverino joined Lega Pro club A.C.
-Pisa 1909, where he found his former coach Gennaro Gattuso, signing a two-year contract.
-On 12 June 2016 Sanseverino was promoted in Serie B, contributing to the success of A.C.
-Pisa 1909 with 20 appearances in Lega Pro.
-Sanseverino kept playing for A.C.
-Pisa 1909 until January 2017, when he moved to Lega Pro club Messina for a 6-month loan.
+On 28 August 2015 Sanseverino joined Lega Pro club Pisa, where he found his former coach Gennaro Gattuso, signing a two-year contract.
+On 12 June 2016 Sanseverino was promoted in Serie B, contributing to the success of Pisa with 20 appearances in Lega Pro.
+Sanseverino kept playing for Pisa until January 2017, when he moved to Lega Pro club Messina for a 6-month loan.
 Sanseverino actively contributed to the permanence of Messina in Lega Pro with 15 appearances.

-In June 2017 he moved back to A.C.
-Pisa 1909, which was contemporaneously relegated to Lega Pro.
-After six months in which he did not collect presences, Sanseverino terminated his contract with A.C.
-Pisa 1909 and moved to Akragas in Serie C. During 2018 he collected 13 appearances for Akragas, which was relegated to Serie D at the end of the regular season.
+In June 2017 he moved back to Pisa, which was contemporaneously relegated to Lega Pro.
+After six months in which he did not collect presences, Sanseverino terminated his contract with Pisa and moved to Akragas in Serie C. During 2018 he collected 13 appearances for Akragas, which was relegated to Serie D at the end of the regular season.

 In July 2018 he signed a contract with Pro Piacenza that will play in Serie C during the 2018–19 season.
 Pro Piacenza experienced financial differences in late 2018 and Sanseverino left the club.

 On 28 February 2019, he signed with Trento in Serie D. After 5 matches and a relegation to Eccellenza, on 22 July 2019 he moved to Latina in Serie D. Latina confirmed on 13 December 2019, that Sanseverino's contract had been terminated.
-On 8 January 2020, he then joined fellow Serie D club S.S.D.
-Città di Campobasso.
+On 8 January 2020, he then joined fellow Serie D club Campobasso.